 Learning comes alive through classroom and small group participatory, interactive, hands-on, multisensory instruction in a stimulating and motivating environment.
-At Village Glen, students are given the opportunity to achieve their fullest potential, prepare for post-secondary education and experience success in the workplace.
+Village Glen offers a cutting-edge, integrative teaching strategy – STEAM (Science, Technology, Engineering, Arts and Math).
+At Village Glen, students are given the opportunity to achieve their fullest potential, both socially and academically

 Village Glen School believes that students show the most growth when they are provided with a safe, predictable, and structured learning environment.
-The Village Glen social skills philosophy is based on the belief that to strengthen skills, highlight what a student is doing correctly, rather than focus on inappropriate behaviors.
+The Village Glen social skills philosophy is based on the belief that it is important to strengthen skills by highlighting what a student is doing correctly, rather than focus on inappropriate behaviors.
 Throughout the day at Village Glen, students are reinforced with immediate, specific, and positive feedback each time they demonstrate appropriate behaviors or approximations thereof.

 Students at Village Glen School are taught social skills on a daily basis utilizing the “Super Skills” program by Judith Coucouvanis as its core curriculum for all grades kindergarten through 12th.
 This curriculum is supported by Brenda Smith Miles (author of “The Hidden Curriculum”) and reflects all the key concepts reflected in Michelle Garcia Winner’s Social Thinking curriculum, the Boystown model, and Skill Streaming.
 The curriculum focuses on 4 areas of skills necessary for social success:

 - Social response skills